Call for Proposals: Atrium Commission

 Meet Emerging Artist in Residence, Par Nair

 Please join us in welcoming Par Nair to the RBC Emerging Artist Residency Program!
-To learn more about Pixel’s artistic practice and her plans for the artist studio, visit her profile and read her blog post below!
+To learn more about Par’s artistic practice and her plans for the artist studio, visit her profile and read her blog post below!

 Over the last few years, my art practice and research has focused on examining lived experiences of diaspora using decolonial methods and a return to ancestral practices.